ezr1verL/AI-Infrastructure-Capital-Allocation/README.md

 This repository develops an evidence-weighted research framework for evaluating capital allocation decisions under the hypothesis that power availability becomes a binding constraint for AI infrastructure growth.

 It does not provide stock recommendations.
-The project starts by testing whether power availability is a binding constraint, then maps where the constraint sits, who owns it, which parts of the value chain are exposed, and how those findings translate into capital allocation decisions.
+The project begins by testing whether power availability is a binding constraint, then examines where the constraint exists, who controls it, which parts of the value chain are exposed, and how those findings may influence long-term capital allocation.

 The objective is to build a repeatable research process that connects infrastructure evidence with investment implications.